Uranograph

 • FX settings

-Note: The Looper and Mixer section (volume levels, loops) are not stored as part of the preset.
+The LooperMixer section (volume levels, loops), and tuning trimmer are the only ones not to be stored as part of the preset.

 The presets are organized into 8 banks of 12 presets each (Bank 1 = Presets 0–11, Bank 2 = 12–23, etc.).
 This structure mirrors the 12 touch keys on the keyboard—making it easy to recall presets by simply tapping a key when in Preset Recall Mode.